pfitzpaddy/ephi-reportShell/README.md

 		$ mkdir ephiPulse

-2. On your local machine, create a ``data`` folder within your project folder (this is for mounting the shared drive between host and the Virtual Machine)
+2. On your local machine, create a ``data`` folder within your project folder (i.e. ``ephiPulse/data``).
+This is for mounting the shared drive between host machine and the Virtual Machine

 		$ cd ephiPulse
 		$ mkdir data